 I’ve been working busily on my hollyhock quilt and now it’s finished.
 I’m a bit disappointed that it’s over, it was a really enjoyable project.
-I need to catch up on a few things and officially start on my newest commissioned quilt.
-I say “officially” start, but I’ve been bouncing ideas around in my mind before today.
+I need to catch up on a few things and then officially start on my next commissioned quilt.
+I say “officially”, when in reality, I’ve been bouncing ideas around in my mind , long before today.
 I’ve done a few preliminary sketches, playing around with possibilities.
 I can already tell that I am going to find this an interesting project.

 I’ve posted some pictures of the progress along the way.
 Now it’s finished, here’s the finished red hollyhock quilt.
-It has it’s title, “A Bug’s Eye View”.
-As I finishing the last few touches, my husband was standing back looking at my progress and decided that it needed a little bug in it.
+It has it’s title now, “A Bug’s Eye View”.
+As I worked on the finishing touches, my husband stood there looking at the nearly finished quilt.
+He decided it needed a little bug in it.
+Humm…

-It is a floral art quilt, but I wanted to add a contemporary spin, a little non traditional.
-So I chose to give the flowers and stalks a disproportional profile.
-As my husband observed, it would be how the world might look to a little bug as he looked up at the huge world.
+It is a floral art quilt, I added a slightly contemporary spin, a little non traditional approach to a floral theme.
+I chose to give the flowers and stalks a disproportional profile.
+As my husband observed, this is how the large would appear, seen through the eyes of a tiny bug, dwarfed by it’s hugeness.
 I thought it might work, a cute little ladybug, that you would barely notice.
-I needed to run the idea by Karen, the lovely lady who had commissioned the piece, how would she feel about this?
-She liked the idea and so my little ladybug was added at the very last.minute.
-And that is how it came by it’s title “A Bug’s Eye View”.
+But first, I needed to run the idea by Karen, the lovely lady who had commissioned the piece, how would she feel about this?
+She liked the idea and so my little ladybug became a part of this quilt.
+And that is how the red hollyhock art quilt came by it’s title “A Bug’s Eye View”.

 You’ve seen the progression, here is the finished version.
-You may notice that the ladybug is missing, she was truly the last addition.
-But I think she is indispensable now that she has been added.
+You may notice that the ladybug is missing, she truly was a last minute addition.
+I had already taken the final photos.

 I added texture to the leaves, they are not just visually dimensional, but have actual texture and dimension.